Onboarding Microsoft To Do

 • A growing list of user complaints about being forced to create a Microsoft account to even try the app

-We had no onboarding at all — just a sign-in screen.
+We had no onboarding at all, only a sign-in screen.
 The absence of any preview was hurting adoption and trust.

 Challenge